 I learned that I have a reduced response to a drug class called Clopidogrel, which is used to prevent clotting that could trigger a heart attack or stroke.
 I also learned something interesting about my reaction to caffeine, which I’m posting about on the INeedCoffee article Genetic Testing for the Health Conscious Coffee Drinker.

 Inherited Conditions and Traits

 There are entire reports for inherited conditions and traits.
-The one thing that stood out on my inherited conditions were that I have an Alpha-1 Antitrypsin deficiency, which is a protein that primarily protects the lungs.
-Their advice is I definitively shouldn’t start smoking, because my lungs would have less protection than someone with two copies of the M (normal) form of the SERPINA1 gene.
+The one thing that stood out on my inherited conditions was that I have an Alpha-1 Antitrypsin deficiency, which is a protein that primarily protects the lungs.
+Their advice is I definitively shouldn’t start smoking because my lungs would have less protection than someone with two copies of the M (normal) form of the SERPINA1 gene.

 Family and Friends